JonathanSeah/FYP-AI-Assisted-Pen-Testing/README.md

   network calls, no SSH connection involved.
 The modal also has a "test a search" box that runs the exact same lookup so you can sanity-check what the AI would see.
-- **Browser & page inspector** — click "🌐 Browser" to open a URL bar with a live embedded page view.
+- **Browser & page inspector** — click "Browser" to open a URL bar with a live embedded page view.
 "View Source" toggles to the page's raw HTML (fetched separately, not the rendered DOM).
 "Inspector / DevTools" opens Chrome DevTools attached to the embedded page.
 The AI also has an